skydoves/lazybones/README.md

 </p>

 <p align="center">
-😴 Lazy and fluent syntactic sugar of Kotlin for initializing Android lifecycle-aware property.
+😴 A lazy and fluent syntactic sugar for Android and ViewModel Lifecycle properties. <br>
+Lazybones allows you to track and observe Activity, Fragment, and ViewModel lifecycles on lifecycle-awrare properties.
 </p>

 <p align="center">